phpbench/phpbench/README.md

 - Add custom progress loggers
 - More

-**DISCLAIMER**: This library is in an *ALPHA* stage and should not be considered stable.
-The official documentation is a work in progress.
+**DISCLAIMER**: This library is in rapid develpomenet and it should not be considered stable.
+The official documentation is a work in progress and this documentation could be incorrect.

 Why?
 ----